freedom9393/img_reading_benchmark/README.md

 # Benchmarking of reading images

 This repository is aimed to benchmark several ways of reading images from directory.
-31,000 images are used fot that.
+31,000 images are used for testing.

 ## How to benchmark?